warwick-un-society/warwick-un-society.github.io/warmunfaqs.md

 Your place will not be confirmed at the conference until you have paid on our SU website – tickets will be available in the coming days.
 ####
 #### What committees will there be?
-The conference will have 3 branches - UN Security Council (UNSC), World Bank, and Crisis.
+The conference will have 4 branches - UN Security Council (UNSC), World Bank, ICJ, and Joint-Cabinet Crisis.

 #### Do I register as a single delegate or delegation?
 Either - single delegate if applying only for yourself, lead delegate if applying for yourself and others in your university.